nealt1/filmix/README.md

+# Filmix

+The project provides cross platform application for the Filmix video service available on the following platforms:

+* Android: mobile and TV
+* iOS: mobile
+* Desktop: any platform with JRE runtime and VLC player

+## Getting started

+Install the application, open Settings screen to proceed with authentication.

+## Contribution

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a Kotlin Compose Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: